embedworkflow/embed-workflow-demos/beginner/todo-slack-notifications/README.md

 **User-Specific Workflows:** Each user has their own set of workflows and automations.
 The app uses `EMBED_WORKFLOW_DEFAULT_USER` (defaults to 'main') to determine which user's workflows to load.
 This is important because:

-- Each user can have different workflows and triggers
+- Each user can have different workflows
 - Tasks and automations are isolated per user
-- In a multi-tenant scenario, you'd set different users for different clients
-- For example: `EMBED_WORKFLOW_DEFAULT_USER=client_123` would load workflows specific to that client

 Change the user by setting `EMBED_WORKFLOW_DEFAULT_USER` in your `.env.local` file.